superlistapp/super_editor/doc/website/source/super-editor/guides/quickstart.md

 ## Display an editor
 Super Editor is both the visual editor that users see and interact with, as well as the logical editor that handles those interactions behind the scenes.

-Start by initializing the logical editor and its required components:
+Start by initializing the logical editor:

 ```dart
 import 'package:flutter/widgets.dart';